 Publishing your data and making it available to others can improve the impact of your research significantly.
 It contributes to the body of knowledge in your discipline and reduces duplication of effort.
 Publishing your data also makes your research more reliable with increased reproducibility, and articles with published datasets are more highly cited.
-The FAIR principles provide guidance to ensure that your data is not only published but is reusable.
+The FAIR Principles provide guidance to ensure that your data is not only published, but is reusable.

 Some research funders require that datasets generated from their funding be published.
 Some funder requirements are detailed on the Funder requirements tab.

 If your data is sensitive, you might need to de-identify or anonymise the data prior to publication - only data classified as Public should be fully open.
-By removing identifying elements, a researcher can still benefit from publishing the data while still respecting the privacy of the research subjects and not disclosing sensitive information.
-The Australian Research Data Commons (ARDC) Identifiable data webpage collates a selection of Australian and international practice guidelines and resources on how to de-identify datasets.
+By removing identifying elements, a researcher can still benefit from publishing the data while respecting the privacy of the research subjects and not disclosing sensitive information.

-Not all data can be open due to sensitivity or licencing restrictions.
 The UWA Profiles and Research Repository, which is indexed by Google, allows researchers to deposit their research data, along with other research outputs, and to specify how 'open' that dataset will be.
 It is a good option for publishing your data because it allows you to control access through:

 In addition, the UWA Repository: